 Finding a reputable online store may take some time because the delta-8 THC space is largely unregulated — there are no manufacturing, labeling, and lab-testing standards in place.

-I’ve come across many great brands, but I’ve also stumbled upon scammers who sell fake delta-8 products, and from a beginner’s perspective, it can be difficult to separate the wheat from the chaff.
+We’ve come across many great brands, but we’ve also stumbled upon scammers who sell fake delta-8 products, and from a beginner’s perspective, it can be difficult to separate the wheat from the chaff.

 1. Area 52

 Get 15% off all Area 52 products.
 Use code “CFAH” at checkout.